 Now, what I begin to consider is where these young people are getting ideas from.
 What messages are being sent that make young people assume that these things are OK?
 The media tend to put out messages that portray a lifestyle that is not the "norm" as if it were, "the norm", causing students and teens to be pressured to act in a way that is not really the norm, and in a manner that is not necessarily a positive contribution to their lifestyles.
 Teens, tweens, and young adults are the target audience of advertisers because this is the most lucrative group.
 This is business and is a part of the capitalistic democracy we live in.
 However, the means to which advertisers promote and get private information that drives their campaigns is where the technicalities come in to play.
 Data mining is the process by which businesses, organizations, or whoever find patterns in private data that give information on what people like and how to target specific groups of people.

-Facebook, Myspace, and others encourage dual lifestyles that are not necessarily positive.
+Through networking sites such as Facebook, Myspace, and others encourage dual lifestyles that are not necessarily positive.
 Both of these networking sites have applications that are ways of advertising, and allow for advergames to be on their sites.
 I know at one point I found myself playing a game that was clearly an advertisement just because I was board.
 These games are ways for advertisers to gather information on you from your computer, and a way of viral marketing.

 Ultimately, I feel that what people do is their business.
 The problem is that these people are not even grown, full fledged citizens yet.
 This being stated, I believe that much of the reasons for these lifestyles and the corruption of our young people by the Web 2.0 technology has to do with parenting, and with what parents allow.
 I mentioned earlier that these kids remind me of myself, but I for one had limits that were set by my mother as to how long I could be on the Internet, for what, and they were just real with me about the possibilities, positive and negative, that can occur online.